 I was born in 1990 in Chicago, Illinois.
-As a kid, I would sneak downstairs to watch scary movies with my dad.
-One night I watched Jurassic Park and everything made sense.
+Growing up, I would sneak downstairs to watch scary movies with my dad.
+One night, I watched Jurassic Park and everything made sense.
 I reenacted every scene with my sister.
 One day on my way to high school I saw a commercial shoot setting up.
-Never seeing a real set before I asked if I could help and a grip told me to get lost.
+Having never seen a real set before I asked if I could help and a grip told me to get lost.
 After seeing other people walking on set with binders I decided to dump out my backpack and take my binder out.
 I snuck on the film set and nothing was ever the same.

 In 2015 I was hired by BuzzFeed Motion Pictures as a Director/Cinematographer/Editor.
 Combining the fast-paced shooting from from Discovery Channel, and the highly-stylized music video work, I was quickly promoted.

-In the summer of 2017 I decided to make my first horror short for the My Annabelle Creation Contest called The Nurse.
+In the summer of 2017 I decided to make my first horror short for the My Annabelle Creation Contest called THE NURSE.
 I gathered my friends that I shot my BuzzFeed projects with and we made the entire project in 4 days.
-It won and was bought by New Line Cinema.
+It won and was optioned by New Line Cinema.
 It received praise from Screen Rant, Collider, Bloody Disgusting, SlashFilm and more.
-While still at Pixomondo I made another horror short for Halloween called Whisper which received praise from Nerdist, Mashable, The Mary Sue, Fast Company and CNET.
+While still at Pixomondo I made another horror short for Halloween called WHISPER which received praise from Nerdist, Mashable, The Mary Sue, Fast Company and CNET.

-Currently shooting a proof of concept for a feature.
-My goal is to begin developing my first feature in 2018.
+I'm currently shooting a short proof of concept for a feature, They Hear It.
+My goal is to begin developing my first feature in 2018!